 Any stamps you have at home can be used in play dough.
 We usually don’t use ink, but it would be fun to experiment with stamps and ink on the play dough.

-Whisks are another fun stamp with great texture.
+Whisks are another fun stamp that will create great texture.

 Of course!
-I think cookie cutters are the first thing most people think of when they think of play dough tools.
+I think cookie cutters are the first thing most people think of when they think of play doh tools.
 These are great for hand-eye coordination and for learning shapes.

 I added these because they can be found anywhere and cost absolutely nothing.
 My boys love using rocks!